Judicial Officers

 Procurement

-Jury
+Jury Administrator

-The jury clerk handles all jury matters, both petit and grand, including qualifications, maintaining a pool of persons qualified to act as jurors in this district, and summonsing individuals for jury selection.
-The
+The Jury Administrator handles all jury matters, both petit and grand, including qualifications, maintaining a pool of persons qualified to act as jurors in this district, and summoning individuals for jury selection.
+The Jury Administrator is also responsible for preparing juror vouchers to reimburse jurors for service.

 Naturalization